Suite 1300

 NOA & RAP Timeline Management

 Structured workflow ensuring NOA submission within Medicare's five-day window for every new episode start.
-We track submission deadlines, manage NOA errors and corrections, and coordinate the NOA-to-final-claim lifecycle across high-volume episode portfolios.
+We track submission deadlines, manage NOA errors and corrections, and coordinate the complete NOA-to-final-claim lifecycle across high-volume episode portfolios and multi-branch operational environments.

 LUPA Threshold Monitoring

 Real-time tracking of visit counts against PDGM group-specific LUPA thresholds.
-We report LUPA risk by episode, flag utilization gaps before the billing period closes, and manage per-visit billing for confirmed LUPA episodes — including denial prevention and correct revenue recognition.
+We report LUPA risk by episode, proactively flag utilization gaps before the billing period closes, and manage per-visit billing for confirmed LUPA episodes, including denial prevention and accurate timely revenue recognition and reporting.

 Face-to-Face Compliance Tracking